-The company, which is based in Seattle, has offices in 40 states and employs over 300 Eldercare Advisors.
+The company is based in Seattle, has offices in 40 states, and employs over 300 Eldercare Advisors.
 They work directly with seniors and their families on a one-on-one basis to analyze the individual needs of the family and prepare a variety of options taking into account medical, financial, geographic and other important factors.

 The many options they can help walk you through include assisted living communities, Alzheimer’s care, nursing homes, respite care, retirement communities, residential care homes, home care, and hospice care.

 This personalized service is offered free to families, as many of the nation’s care communities reimburse the company for its services.
 A Place For Mom has been so successful at meeting this need that they have grown to be the nation’s largest elder care referral service.